teracyhq/blog/source/_posts/2017-09-11-how-to-use-docker-in-docker-dind-and-docker-outside-of-docker-dood-for-local-ci-testing.markdown

 with my observation.
 If you want to conduct the clean testing, use DinD.
 If you want to conduct the faster testing, use DooD.

-Dood is simpler to use than DinD.
+DooD is simpler to use than DinD.

 And if you want to test with different versions of `docker`, `docker-compose`, use DinD and DooD.